 |Judge Kathleen||Lang||1100 Eck Hall of Lawfirstname.lastname@example.org|| || ||Intensive Trial Ad||Adjunct Professor||klang4|

 |Judith Fox is a Clinical Professor of Law at the Notre Dame Law School, where she teaches and practices consumer law.
 Since joining the Notre Dame faculty 1997, she has taught courses in consumer law, alternative dispute resolution, ethics and domestic violence.
 Prior to joining the law school faculty, Judy was the deputy director of Berrien County Legal Services in St. Joseph, Michigan.
 Judy graduated from Notre Dame Law School, magna cum laude in 1993.
 She was the articles editor of the Notre Dame Law Review.
 Prior to attending law school, Judy was a loan officer at banks in both Pennsylvania and Indiana.

 Ms. Fox runs the Economic Justice Clinic.
 Her advocacy and research focus on issues of predatory lending, primarily in the housing market.
-She is on the Advisory Board of the Indiana Foreclosure Legal Assistance Program, the predatory lending committee of the Bridges Out of Poverty Initiative and the National Association of Consumer Lawyers.|| ||/assets/71747/original/fox.jpg||LAW75721, Economic Justice Project I
+She is on the Consumer Financial Protection Bureau Consumer Advisory Board and the Advisory Board of the Indiana Foreclosure Legal Assistance Program, the predatory lending committee of the Bridges Out of Poverty Initiative and the National Association of Consumer Lawyers.|| ||/assets/71747/original/fox.jpg||LAW75721, Economic Justice Project I